 - Location: Take Makena Road all the way to the eastern-most end

 - Distance: 4 miles round-trip to the lighthouse (there is an extension beyond thelighthouse to add another 1.5 miles round-trip)

 - Restroom Facility: Yes

 Bring water!
 This is important on any hike, but there is very little shade on this hike, and even in the morning the sun was already beating down on us.
 Also, look out for bombs!
 Not to be dramatic, but Kahoolawe is no longer inhabited because the Navy used it for target practice during World War II.
 There are some unexploded bombs in the water, and some may have washed up on the southeast Maui coastline where this trail is located.
 If you see something unusual, contact the police, and do not investigate yourself!
 There are signs to tell you more at the trailhead.

 More here: Hawaii for History Lovers

 Of course, there are many more hikes than this on Maui, and I hope to add to this post on our next trip to Maui!
-Get more of my Maui and Hawaii planning posts on my Pacific Islands Page!
+Get more of my Maui and Hawaii planning posts on my Hawaiian Islands Page!

 Love this post?
 Pin it for later!